ektrah/nsec/docs/api/nsec.cryptography.keyderivationalgorithm.md

 ## Properties

-### MaxOutputSize
+### MaxCount

-Gets the maximum size, in bytes, of the key derivation output.
+Gets the maximum number of bytes that can be derived from a shared secret.

-    public int MaxOutputSize { get; }
+    public int MaxCount { get; }

 #### Property Value